benwaar/ai-prompt-engineering/README.md

 ## License

-Include a license file if you intend to share or reuse these assets publicly.
-See the `LICENSE` file for terms.
-Note: code and prompt text are provided under a permissive grant; image assets are copyrighted by 1311.uk and are excluded from that grant unless otherwise specified.
+See [LICENSE](LICENSE) for terms.
+Code and prompt text are provided under a permissive grant; image assets are copyrighted by 1311.uk and excluded from that grant unless otherwise specified.